rsalunga29/security-notes/Defensive Security/Network Traffic Analysis/Tools/Snort/Mode Commands.md

-## Introduction
-Snort is an open-source Network Intrusion Detection and Prevention System (NIDS/NIPS).
-It was developed and still maintained by Martin Roesch, open-source contributors, and the Cisco Talos team.

-Snort uses a series of rules that help define malicious network activity and uses those rules to find packets that match against them and generate alerts for the users.
-## Capabilities
-- Live traffic analysis
-- Attack and probe detection
-- Packet logging
-- Protocol analysis
-- Real-time alerting
-- Modules & plugins
-- Pre-processors
-- Cross-platform support!
-(Linux & Windows)
-## Modes
-Snort has three main modes:
-- **Sniffer Mode**: Read IP packets like `tcpdump` and prompt them in the console application.
-- **Packet Logger Mode**: Log all IP packets (inbound and outbound) that visit the network.
-- **NIDS and NIPS Mode**: Log/drop the packets that are deemed malicious according to rules.
-> Note: Once Snort is started running in IDS/IPS mode, the sniffing and logging mode will be semi-passive.
-However, functions can still be activate using various parameters (i.e `-i`, `-v`, `-d`, `-e`, `-X`, `-l`, `-K ASCII`, etc.)
-## Common Commands
 Snort can be ran with multiple combined parameters.
-### Configuration Validity
+## Configuration Validity
 ```bash
 snort -c /etc/snort/snort.conf -T
 ```
 The `-c` parameter identifies the config file, while the `-T` is Snort's self-test parameter.
-### Sniffer Mode: With Parameter "-i" and "-v"
+## Sniffer Mode: With Parameter "-i" and "-v"
 ```bash
 snort -i eth0 -v
 ```
 Starts the Snort instance in verbose mode (`-v`) and define the network interface to sniff/listen (`-i`).
-### Sniffer Mode: With Parameter "-d" and "-e"
+## Sniffer Mode: With Parameter "-d" and "-e"
 ```bash
 snort -d -e
 ```
 Starts the Snort instance in dumping packet mode (`-d`) and link-layer header grabbing mode (`-e`).
-### Sniffer Mode: With Parameter "-X"
+## Sniffer Mode: With Parameter "-X"
 ```bash
 snort -X
 ```